Kotlin/workshop/README.md

 #### Contributions

 We welcome all contributions to this workshop.
 If you feel you'd like to contribute something, create a fork and make a pull request.
 Bug fixes, comments, suggestions, all welcome.

+If you're contributing code or samples, please send a pull request.
+If you'd like to update the slides or questions, please contact [Hadi Hariri](https://github.com/hhariri).
 #### Usage and endorsements

 You are welcome to use the material in this workshop provided you abide by the corresponding license agreement.
 Additionally